 A former member of the West Ham football team, Grizz is a member of "The Guard", an organization formed by several school athletes to keep order in the town.
 Despite the reputation of the athletes, Grizz is quite intelligent and cultured.

 - Academic Athlete: He was on the football team but is also very into literature.

-- Establishing Character Moment: He's introduced in the middle of a tense argument between Cassandra and Harry, where he compliments Cassandra (who is widely disliked by the people he hangs out with) on her performance in the school play.
+- He's introduced in the middle of a tense argument between Cassandra and Harry, where he compliments Cassandra (who is widely disliked by the people he hangs out with) on her performance in the school play.
 This sets him up as the Nice Guy who gets along with everyone.

 - The next day, he also translates the graffiti on the church and recognizes it as a quote from the Bible, indicating his intelligence.

 - Gentle Giant: He's very tall, and very caring about the people around him.

-- Lovable Jock: Kind, caring, and knowledgable about many topics, it's no wonder so many people gravitate towards him.
+- Lovable Jock: He's kind, caring, and knowledgeable about many topics, it's no wonder so many people gravitate towards him.

 - Nice Guy: He rarely insults people, instead giving them reassurance in the form of compliments and quotes from his favorite works.

 - Only Sane Man: He's one of the few voices of reason in town.